A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} ability of emotion recognition is a significant hallmark of intelligent Human-Computer Interaction (HCI).
+The ability of emotion recognition is a significant hallmark of intelligent human-computer interaction (HCI).
 Empowering computers to discern human emotions better would make them perform the appropriate actions.
-In recent two decades, both the research groups and industries have aroused great interest that explore to enhance user experience with algorithms \cite{picard2000affective}.
-With the advancement of sensor-based Internet of Things (IoT) technology, emotion recognition is on unceasing demand by a wide range of applications such as mental healthcare \cite{guo2013pervasive}, driving monitor \cite{katsis2008toward}, wearable devices \cite{sano2013stress}, etc.
+In recent two decades, both the research groups and industries have aroused great interest that explores to enhance user experience with algorithms \cite{picard2000affective}.
+With the advancement of sensor-based Internet of Things (IoT) technology, emotion recognition is in unceasing demand by a wide range of applications such as mental healthcare \cite{guo2013pervasive}, driving monitor \cite{katsis2008toward}, wearable devices \cite{sano2013stress}, etc.

-Human emotions are generally described as a group of affective states evoking as responses to stimulations from external environments or interpersonal events \cite{picard2001toward}.
-According to the behavioral researches, emotions are typically described as the set of discrete basic categories \cite{ekman1992argument}.
-They can also be represented in the continuous space \cite{stephens2010autonomic,hamann2012mapping}, which can quantitative describe the abstract emotion state.
-The valence-arousal space is one of the common emotion discrete space, where the valence reflects the value of the positive to negative state and the arousal measures the active to calm degree \cite{russell1980circumplex,lang1993looking}.
-For the advantage of conducting the Self-Assessment Manikins (SAM) , most of the popular open-source multimodel emotion datasets applied the valence-arousal annotations like DEAP dataset with 32 subjects \cite{koelstra2011deap}, AMIGOS dataset with 40 subjects \cite{correa2018amigos}, the current largest PMEmo dataset with 457 subjects \cite{zhang2018pmemo}, or etc.
+Human emotions are usually defined as a group of affective states that evoke stimuli from external environments or interpersonal events as a response \cite{picard2001toward}.
+According to behavioral researches, emotions are typically described as the set of discrete basic categories \cite{ekman1992argument}.
+They can also be represented in the continuous space \cite{hamann2012mapping}, which can quantitatively describe the abstract emotion state percentage, which provides another method for understanding the concrete representations of abstract emotions.
+The valence-arousal space is one of the common emotion discrete spaces, where the valence reflects the value of the positive to negative state and the arousal measures the active to calm degree \cite{lang1993looking}.
+For the advantage of conducting the Self-Assessment Manikins (SAM), most of the popular open-source emotion datasets applied the valence-arousal annotations, such as DEAP \cite{koelstra2011deap}, AMIGOS \cite{correa2018amigos}, PMEmo \cite{zhang2018pmemo}, or etc.